kalv/kalv/cv/index.md

 ## 2022 - 2025
 Travelling, researching computer science and future innovations for self.
 Designing new software [Nort](/nort) for better capturing of natural landscapes around the world.
 For spatial visual experiences.
 To build on any platform that eventually employs and respects me.
+Working on Deltos as a new operating system and computer designs based on an Apple Macbook Air and new star mind aid to work in peace for creativity, here's the crazy ones. [/deltos](/deltos).
+Want to move to New Zealand and build it out.

 # Talks
 1997 - Future of Digital Britain organized by Tomorrows World.